TendTo/lucid/README.md

 > My integral is your table.
 > -- _[Oliver Schön](https://oliverschon.com/)_

+> [!WARNING]
+> This project is under active development.
+> Features and APIs may change without prior notice.
+> Please refer to the [changelog](docs/Changelog.md) for the latest updates.

 ## Quick installation

 For more details, see the [installation](docs/Installation.md) or the [Pylucid](docs/Pylucid.md) sections.